prooph/proophessor/README.md

     ];
 ```

-In our example above we use the PHP 5.5 class constant feature to define the class name of the RegisterUserHandler as service name
+In our example above we use the PHP 5.5 class constant feature to define the class name of the `RegisterUserHandler` as service name
-and map it to factory which is responsible to instantiate a RegisterUserHandler object.
+and map it to a factory which is responsible to instantiate a `RegisterUserHandler` object.
 But again, the factory is only invoked when
-a `RegisterUser` is dispatched by the command bus.
+a `RegisterUser` command is dispatched by the command bus.

 ### Command